Zoddy/cushion/README.md

 browser version
 ---------------
 Cushion is also available in the browser.
-All you have to do is to load the `cushion.min.js`.
+All you have to do is to load the `cushion.browser.min.js`.
 The initialization is a little bit different.
 In this example I use a proxy to connect to the CouchDB.

-    var connection = new (require('/cushion').Connection)(
+    var connection = new cushion.Connection(
       'localhost', // host
       8080, // port
       'zoddy', // username